graphql-nexus/nexus/docs/getting-started.md

 GraphQL Nexus aims to combine the simplicity and ease of development of SDL development approaches like [graphql-tools](https://www.apollographql.com/docs/graphql-tools/generate-schema.html) with the long-term maintainability of programmatic construction, as seen in [graphene-python](https://docs.graphene-python.org/en/latest/), [graphql-ruby](https://github.com/rmosolgo/graphql-ruby), or [graphql-js](https://github.com/graphql/graphql-js).

-Nexus builds upon the primitives of `graphql-js`, and attempts to take the simplicity of the SDL schema-first approach and pair it with the power of having the full language runtime ar your disposal.
+Nexus builds upon the primitives of `graphql-js`, and attempts to take the simplicity of the SDL schema-first approach and pair it with the power of having the full language runtime at your disposal.

 GraphQL Nexus was designed with TypeScript/JavaScript intellisense in mind, and combines TypeScript generics, conditional types, and type merging to provide full auto-generated type coverage out of the box.